rockholla/terraform-packer-workshop/intermediate-terraform/exercises/01/README.md

 to templates that consist entirely of a single interpolation sequence.
 ```

 This will be a common warning that will appear in any project where you're transitioning from Terraform <=0.11 to >= 0.12.
 HCL and Terraform 0.12 have deprecated a number of syntactical approaches in previous versions.
 One of them being the above, where 0.12 wants you to use string interpolation only when you're actually interpolating.
-In the case of `"${local.vpc_id_tag}"`, we're really only dealing with a variable value, nothing that needs to be concatenated, interpolated, etc. So, we'd want to update it to `local.vpc_id_tag` while working with 0.12.
+In the case of `"${var.region}"`, we're really only dealing with a variable value, nothing that needs to be concatenated, interpolated, etc. So, we'd want to update it to `var.region` while working with 0.12.
 Let's do that, and also update any others you find like this that need fixing, and then re-run init:

 ```
 $ terraform init